 (A) Each hospice care program shall establish and maintain a central clinical record for each hospice patient receiving care and services from the program and his or her family.
 The record shall be established and maintained in accordance with accepted standards of practice.

 (B) The clinical record shall be a comprehensive compilation of information that is documented promptly for all services provided.
 The record shall be organized systematically to facilitate retrieval of information.
 Entries to the clinical record shall be made and signed by the person providing the service.
 All services, whether furnished by employees, persons under contract, or volunteers, shall be documented in the clinical record.
+Entries in the clinical record shall be dated and shall be made within a responsible period of time after the services were provided.

 (C) Each clinical record shall contain at least the following information: